Analytics at the ODTUG Kscope21 Virtual Event:

 Track Sponsored by

-Financial Close at the ODTUG Kscope21 Conference:
+Financial Close at the ODTUG Kscope21 Virtual Event:

 Financial close is so much more than just HFM.
 In the Financial Close track we explore how Oracle EPM enables the critical tasks which are foundational to an efficient, accurate, and reliable record to report process.
 Whether it is account reconciliation that includes transaction matching, financial consolidation, tax provisioning, last mile reporting, or close process management, the financial close track provides the information needed to streamline your organization’s financial close.